quick-lint/quick-lint-js/website/analytics/README.md

 ## 3. Present data

+### Daily and weekly downloads

 Run the following command to create `chart.directory` (`config.json`) and put HTML and helper files inside that directory:

     $ node src/make-charts.mjs

 Then view `${chart.directory}/index.html` with your web browser.

+### Home page clicks

+To see what links people click from the home page, run the dump-page-transitions
+script:

+    $ node src/dump-page-transitions.mjs